 Death by a Thousand Prompts

-A couple months ago, I decided to reverse engineer Notion, pixel for pixel, in an evening.
-Just a couple prompts while I cook dinner.
+A couple months ago, I decided to reverse engineer Notion, pixel for pixelClaude clicked through every feature in Notion, took screenshots, and used the network traces to recreate the app and its API end to end..
+Just a few prompts while I cooked dinner.

 I don’t use Notion.
 I’m not trying to build a Notion competitor.
 But the tokens were there to be spent.